 The wellness kitchen was a trending topic in kitchen design before COVID-19.
-Now the concept of the wellness kitchen has really taken off as people are spending more time at home and are concerned more with health and safety.
-As a result of the pandemic, homeowners have been forced to question what their homes should do for them.
+Now, post-COVID, the concept of the wellness kitchen has really taken off as people have come to realize the importance of health and safety in their homes.
+As a result of the pandemic, homeowners have questioned what their homes should do for them.

 Design choices can affect homeowners’ well-being.
 So, it’s no surprise that you and your fellow kitchen designers are incorporating wellness into their work.